 REQUIRED: Why is your protocol significant?
 OR What key questions can this method help answer?

-:
+Ingrid Rosenburg Cordeiro: Chick embryos are an accessible, versatile and ethical xenograft model.
+Different embryonic regions, each containing a distinct morphogenetic program, can answer different questions according to the cell type being investigated.

 REQUIRED: What is the main advantage of this technique?

-:
+José Marques de Brito Neto: This method consists on the implantation of a cell spheroid without previous labeling, so it is especially suitable for investigating the behavior of primary and heterogeneous cell populations.

 OPTIONAL: Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-:
+José Marques de Brito Neto: These include stromal or mesenchymal cell populations, which have several potential applications for cell therapies, as well as implantation of oncospheres for the study of cancer stem cells and cancer reprogramming.

 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?